Low End Mac

 Vernier has designed a series of experiments ready to use (assuming you have the proper probes and other devices, such as air tracks or chemicals needed).
 These experiments are organized in two different ways.

-Distance Match, for example, displays a pre-drawn graph which your students must attempt to duplicate while walking in front of the motion detector.
+Distance Match, for example, displays a pre-drawn graph that your students must attempt to duplicate while walking in front of the motion detector.

 If you've never used a motion sensor in a math or science class, there is no better tool for having students learn the relationship between a physical measurement and the plotting of a point on a graph.
 Many math teachers do a sort of "human graphing" activity where students must walk x feet and then walk y feet, plotting themselves on a grid in the school yard.
 The motion sensor activity yields real-time data, and students can get a feel for the fact that walking faster increases the slope of the line - thus learning what slope really means rather than just memorizing a definition.